 - research and development

 - depreciation of start up and one-off capital items

 - taxes (VAT, council tax, stamp duty etc)

-- capital charges (if you didn’t pay these separately when the service was established)
+- capital charges (if you did not pay these separately when the service was established)

 - speculative or actual insurance premiums

 - fees to sub-contractors

 - all costs associated with promoting the service

 - bad debts